 The month of October is a scary month in the United States.
 It’s the month in which Halloween is celebrated — a holiday that glorifies horror movies and frightening creatures, and one in which we reward children with candy for doing nothing more than walking up to strangers in masks and asking for it.

-Many investors believe there is another scary event that happens in October.
-It’s known as the October Effect, and the belief goes that October is a treacherous time for investors who aren’t prepared for it.
+Many investors believe there’s another scary event that happens in October.
+It’s known as the October Effect.
+The belief goes that October is a treacherous time for investors who aren’t prepared for it, one in which financial markets take a dive.

 Even some investing experts advise that you be very careful when making moves in October.
 They say it’s the worst month of the year for investors, and that if you decide to invest in it, you should prepare for sudden losses.